shinesoleil/orderingFourth/README.md

 * ###/users/{userId}/orders/{orderId}/payment

-1. return 201 when POST
+1. return 201 when POST payment
- e:
+ e: 5 min
+ r: 4 min

-2. create payment with amount and find by userId and orderId
+2. create payment with parameters and find payment by user id and order id
- e:
+ e: 15 min

-3. return 201 when POST with amount
+3. return 201 when POST with parameters
- e:
+ e: 8 min

-4. create payment with parameters and find by userId and orderId
+4. return payment when GET payments by user id and order id
- e:

-reason: after previous practice, already able to create repository in one step

-5. return 201 when POST with parameters
- e:

-6. return 500 when POST fails
- e:
+ e: 5 min

-7. return 200 when GET payments by orderId
+5. return 404 when GET payments by user id and order id fails
- e:

-8. find all payments
- e:

-9. return payments when GET
- e:
+ e: 3 min